openthread/ot-docs/site/en/reference/cli/concepts/coaps.md

 ## CLI Command Reference

 For descriptions and syntax of all commands, refer to the CLI Command Reference.
-The CoAPS commands begin alphabetically with
+The Secure CoAP commands begin alphabetically with [coaps connect](https://openthread.io/reference/cli/commands#coaps_connect).
-[coaps connect](https://openthread.io/reference/cli/commands#coaps_connect).

-## Example of CoAPS server and client command usage
+## Example of Secure CoAP server and client command usage

-This example uses basic CLI commands to start a CoAPS server and client, create a test resource on the CoAPS server, and have the CoAPS client interact with the resource.
+This example uses basic CLI commands to start a Secure CoAP server and client, create a test resource on the Secure CoAP server, and have the Secure CoAP client interact with the resource.
 Sample data are used for illustrative purposes.